prasadtalasila/IRCLogParser/README.md

 The library's working has been modularised into many modules namely input, analysis, output, visualisation and validation.
 The [sample.py file](./sample.py) very comprehensively presents how one can use IRCLogParser for parsing and analysis.

+A page on typical workflow for using IRCLogParser also exists on the documentation [here](http://prasadtalasila.github.io/IRCLogParser/TypicalUsage.html).

 Some of the visualisable sample outputs can be on the wiki, giving an idea about IRCLogParser's capabilites.